berniegp/mock-xmlhttprequest/README.md

   });

   try {
-    // Install the server's XMLHttpRequest mock in the "global" context.
+    // Installs the server's XMLHttpRequest mock in the "global" context.
-    // "new XMLHttpRequest()" will then create a mock request to which the server will reply. server.install(/* optional context; defaults to globalThis */);
+    // After this, "new XMLHttpRequest()" creates a mock request to which the server replies. server.install(/* optional context; defaults to globalThis */);

     // Do something that send()s an XMLHttpRequest to '/my/url' and returns a Promise return functionToTest().then((result) => {
-      // Assuming the returned Promise resolves to the parsed JSON response assert.equal(result.message, 'Success!');
+      // This assumes the returned Promise resolves to the parsed JSON response assert.equal(result.message, 'Success!');
     });
   } finally {